robbelouwet/masterthesis-forkskinny/reports/assembly_comparison.md

 gain can primarily be seen in the second row's implementation, where we need only 4 dependant instructions, instead of 10!

-#### Reproduce

-To reproduce these results, please check out commit $$$$.
-Make sure you are building with the -O3 compiler flag (line 8 in CMakeLists.txt).
-After building, run the dump.sh script to find an objdump 'dump.asm' in the /extern folder.

 <table>

 <tr>